Amherst

 Best picks

-How to use the anchors
+How to use these places

 Students and families whose trip is built around the flagship UMass visit.